nagvbt/nagvbt.github.io/blog/2012-01-19-c-faq-how-to-write-a-code-to-outputs-its-own-code.md

 ---
 tags: ["C"]
 ---

+# Write a code to Outputs its own code

 <!--markdownlint-disable MD013 MD029 MD036 MD024 MD033 MD040 MD042 MD001 MD051 MD025 MD052-->
-# Write a code to Outputs its own code"

 __FILE__ macro  is a Predefined Macros : The name of the current source file.
 FILE expands to a string surrounded by double quotation marks.